 But hey, each to its own!
 And Vietnam is definitely all about indulging in local culture and food and meet inspiring people along the way.

-8Hanoi is quainter than you thought.
+8Hanoi is quainter than you think.

 The artistic, traditional and creative side of Vietnam is more evident in Hanoi, where despite the crazy traffic and busy routines, centuries-old traditions are still alive.